amitrajaraman/notes/hs-101/macro.md

 We tend to overestimate the rate of inflation and underestimate the rate of real economic growth when we consider the fact that earlier, people did not have modern conveniences.
 As a result, to compensate for the shift in base year prices.
 We chain weight to average the prices.

 The _GDP deflator_ or _implicit price deflator_ is the ratio of the nominal GDP to the real GDP.
-It measures the price of output relative to its price in the base year.
-It reflects the level of prices in the economy.
+It gives a measure of the price of output relative to its price in the base year.
+It reflects the level of prices in the economy (and not quantities).
+Observe that the GDP deflator is equal to $$1$$ in the base year.

+_Inflation_ is used to describe a situation where the economy's price level is increasing.
+The _inflation rate_ is the percentage change from one period to the next.
+It can be calculated as the percentage change of the GDP deflator.

 We must take inflation into account when calculating the GDP.
 Further, it becomes difficult to compare different countries since the degree of inflation is different in different countries.